awsdocs/aws-net-developer-guide/doc_source/net-dg-config-creds.md

 1.  `BasicAWSCredentials` that are created from the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, if they’re both non\-empty\.

-1. IAM Roles for Tasks for Amazon EC2 Container Service \(Amazon ECS\) tasks\.
+1. [IAM Roles for Tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) for Amazon ECS tasks\.

 1. EC2 instance metadata\.

 SDK Store profiles are specific to a particular user on a particular host\.
 You can’t copy them to other hosts or other users\.
 For this reason, you can’t reuse SDK Store profiles that are on your development machine on other hosts or developer machines\.
-If your application is running on an Amazon EC2 instance, such as in a production environment, use an IAM role as described in [Using IAM Roles for EC2 Instances with the AWS SDK for \.NET](net-dg-hosm.md#net-dg-roles)\.
+If your application is running on an Amazon EC2 instance, such as in a production environment, use an IAM role as described in [Using IAM Roles for EC2 Instances with the AWS SDK for \.NET](net-dg-hosm.md)\.
 Otherwise, such as in pre\-release testing, store your credentials in a credentials file that your web application has access to on the server\.

 ### Profile Resolution<a name="net-dg-config-creds-profile-resolution"></a>